real-stanford/umi-on-legs/README.md

 <br>

-This repository includes source code for whole-body controller simulation training, whole-body controller real-world deployment, iPhone odometry iOS application, UMI real-world environment class, and ARX5 SDK.
+This repository includes source code for whole-body controller simulation training, whole-body controller real-world deployment, iPhone odometry iOS application, UMI real-world environment class, and ARX5 SDK. #TODO: UMI is still missing
 We've published our code in a similar fashion to how we've developed it - as separate submodules - with the hope that the community can easily take any component they find useful out and plug it into their own system.

 If you find this codebase useful, consider citing: